 Since the introduction of the EOS M5 however, these notions seemed to have been overcome.
 The camera is a worthy opponent to the it’s rivals by Sony, Fuji, and co.

-Apart from the M5, Canon are also offering the smaller M10, and the hybrid M3.
-I have tested all three, and I will tell you, which one is the right for you.
+Apart from the M5, Canon are also offering the smaller M10, and the hybrid M3 and EOS M6.
+I have tested all the cameras, and I will tell you, which one is the right for you.

 Comparison Canon EOS M5 vs Canon EOS M3 vs. Canon EOS M10:

 |Dimensions (WxHxD)||115.6 x 89.2 x 60.6 mm||112.0 x 68.0 x 44.5 mm||110.9 x 68.0 x 44.4 mm||108.0 x 66.6 x 35.0 mm|